zeek/zeek/scripts/base/frameworks/netcontrol/index.rst

 :doc:`/scripts/base/frameworks/netcontrol/plugins/packetfilter.zeek`

-   NetControl plugin for the process-level PacketFilter that comes with Bro.
-Since the PacketFilter in Bro is quite limited in scope and can only add/remove filters for addresses, this is quite limited in scope at the moment.
+   NetControl plugin for the process-level PacketFilter that comes with Zeek.
+Since the PacketFilter in Zeek is quite limited in scope and can only add/remove filters for addresses, this is quite limited in scope at the moment.